SLAM (Simultaneous Localization and Mapping)

 Visual SLAM can be implemented at low cost with relatively inexpensive cameras.
 In addition, since cameras provide a large volume of information, they can be used to detect landmarks (previously measured positions).
 Landmark detection can also be combined with graph-based optimization, achieving flexibility in SLAM implementation.

-Monocular SLAM is when vSLAM uses a single camera as the only sensor, which makes it challenging to define depth.
+Monocular SLAM is a type of SLAM algorithm when vSLAM uses a single camera as the only sensor, which makes it challenging to define depth.
 This can be solved by either detecting AR markers, checkerboards, or other known objects in the image for localization or by fusing the camera information with another sensor such as inertial measurement units (IMUs), which can measure physical quantities such as velocity and orientation.
 Technology related to vSLAM includes structure from motion (SfM), visual odometry, and bundle adjustment.

 Visual SLAM algorithms can be broadly classified into two categories.
 Sparse methods match feature points of images and use algorithms such as PTAM and ORB-SLAM.
 Dense methods use the overall brightness of images and use algorithms such as DTAM, LSD-SLAM, DSO, and SVO.